csorbakristof/learning_ai/Excel2DocWithTemplate/spec.md

 # Overview

-The goal of this project to generate PDF files based on mutiple templates and data from Excel sheets.
+The goal of this project to generate PDF files based on multiple templates and data from Excel sheets.

 The ControllerSheet.xlsm contains the data in its "Data" worksheet in columns A to C.